GitKaran4723/discreteStructure/notes/UNIT I/Cartesian Product.md

 3. $A \times B \neq B \times A$
 4. The number of elements in $A \times B$ is given by $|A \times B|$
 5. $|A \times B| = |B \times A|$ = $|A| * |B|$
-6. If A is infinite and B is infinite then $A \times B$ is infinite
+6. If A is infinite set or B is infinite set then $A \times B$ is infinite

 ## Exersises